Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

 \begin{proof} Let $f$ be the $b'$-orbit of $k \cdot x_0$.
 We want to apply Lemma \ref{lem:general} to change parity for $f$ and $n' \cdot f$.
-Observe that since $b'$ is even and $n'$ is odd and we use an odd protocol for the $n'$-edges, all of the $n'$-edges from $f$ to $n' \cdot f$ have the same color.
+Observe that since $b'$ is even and $n'$ is odd and we use an odd protocol for the $n'$-edges, All edges of the form $(x,n' \cdot x)$ for $x \in f$ have the same color.
 This will give condition 5 of the lemma.
 Our hypothesis on the double code gives condition 3. \end{proof}

 Figure \ref{fig:1stepZ} shows the technique used in Lemma \ref{lem:1stepZ}.
 Now we can establish Lemma \ref{lem:Ztransition}:

 \begin{proof} Of course it suffices to consider the case where $c$ and $c'$ differ in exactly two entries, say at $r_1,r_2 \in \Z/b'$.